Sports, August 16th, 2019

 Zander met with KILJ Thursday as a part of the Tiger Nation radio show.

-“So far my interactions my interactions with him have been great.
-I had an opportunity at the conditioning test, he was getting after it” Zander said.
+“So far my interactions with him have been great.
+I had an opportunity to meet with him [yesterday] at the conditioning test and he was getting after it” Zander said.

 He will be replacing Joe Stubbs, who leaves big shoes to fill, but Zander believes Daniels is the right man to move forward.